 What is pre-eclampsia?

-The condition only occurs in pregnancy - typically after 20 weeks - and affects two to eight in 100 women.
+Pre-eclampsia is a condition that only occurs in pregnancy - typically after 20 weeks - and affects 2-8 in 100 women.
+It is diagnosed through a combination of hypertension (raised blood pressure) and proteinuria in pregnancy (the presence of protein in your urine).

 What are the signs of pre-eclampsia?